Cars, vans, motobikes, scooters or bikes...to keep safe on the road, visit the Suffolk Roadsafe website for tips and sessions on protecting yourself.

 Congratulations if you have passed.
 However, it's important to keep improving your driving skills.

-To continue building your confidence and improving your skills, find details of courses for newly-qualified young drivers in Suffolk.
+To continue building your confidence and improving your skills, find details on safe driving for life: www.safedrivingforlife.info/what-happens-after-youve-passed-your-test

 On the THINK!Education website you can find out about the law and the consequences if you are convicted.
 It explains about the different road safety risks for drivers and passengers, as well as pedestrians and cyclists.
 Plus there are some interesting statistics on who is most likely to be involved in a collision and at what time of day.